maivincent/arribachocolat/_i18n/en/_posts/2025-01-04-kanvela_72_puro.md

 ---
 layout: post
-title: "KanVela - C72% Dark Chocolate Klong Loi Origin"
+title: KanVela - C72% Dark Chocolate Klong Loi Origin
 tags: [Dark, Pure]
 categories: [Kanvela]
 ---

 When traveling in a tropical country, one should look for chocolate.
 I happily found this small bar (a bit pricey) in a souvenir shop at Bangkok airport.